 When you’re the boss or in a supervisory position at work, gratitude for your employees can make a real impact — not only to your workers, but also to your bottom line.

 How disgruntled are workers today?
-According to the 2014 Conference Board’s “Employment Satisfaction Survey” that interviewed workers in Fall 2013, less than half (47.7 percent) were satisfied with their jobs.
+According to a recent Conference Board’s “Employment Satisfaction Survey” that interviewed workers, less than half (47.7%) were satisfied with their jobs.

 Source: Huffington Post